Nagore Shahul Hamid: Worship and Rituals

 Dargah is a commonplace of veneration of devotees of various religious faiths.
 Muslims believe that the saint is one who is close to God, hence they seek assistance either asking God through this holy saint's closeness that he has to God, or, ask the saint himself based on the powers that God has bestowed upon the saint, due to his closeness and acts of worships he has done in his lifetime.
 The reason being is that Muslims believe that a soul doesn't cease to exist after death, but instead it transcends to the next realm.
 A realm where the soul is more powerful, as it is no more bound to the physical needs and requirement such as hunger, thirst and tiredness.
 This isn't an act that ascribes a partner to God (commonly known as Shirk), as the fundamental belief is that all powers are from the one and only, the most powerful God.

 Other worship practises that can be found there, but not necessarily affiliated to Islam are offering flags and lighting lamps of ghee at the saint's tomb.
-Devotees shave their heads near the tank and offer tin or silver-plated facsimiles of body parts, houses, sailboats matching their material needs.
+Devotees shave their heads near the tank and offer tin or silver-plated facsimiles of body parts, houses, sailboats matching their material needs, but this is not what most of the native muslims there do as worship, and as the saint had cured the ruler of the tanajvur, many hindus visit the place often as a way of respect for their help.